JessicaJuliet/webi/TESTING.md

 # Testing

+Extensive automated and manual tests were carried out across all user stories and features.
+The results are documented below:

 ## Manual Testing

-Manual tests were carried out across all user stories and features:

 ### Viewing and Navigation